Positive Indexing

 - While attempting the first cut, we realize our compromised grasp still needs to be improved.

-- Frequently, with this grasp, cannot transfer the force needed to cut our food.
+- Frequently, with this grasp, we cannot transfer the force needed to cut our food.

 - But we are still hungry, so we are willing to accept additional risk & pain.